TheOdinProject/curriculum/javascript/testing_javascript/more_testing.md

 This section contains helpful links to other content.
 It isn't required, so consider it supplemental.

 1. This [jest cheat sheet](https://github.com/sapegin/jest-cheat-sheet) walks you quickly through all the frequently used methods.

+2. If you wish, you can add Jest to your webpack setup.
+Read about that process [here](https://jestjs.io/docs/webpack).